Larsa: Ur III period

+Middle Bronze Age

 The city became a political force during the Isin-Larsa period.
 After the Third Dynasty of Ur collapsed c.
-2000 BC, Ishbi-Erra, an official of the last king of the Third Dynasty of Ur, Ibbi-Sin, relocated to Isin and set up a government which purported to be the successor to the Third Dynasty of Ur.
+2004 BC, Ishbi-Erra, an official of the last king of the Third Dynasty of Ur, Ibbi-Sin, relocated to Isin and set up a government which purported to be the successor to the Third Dynasty of Ur.
 From there, Ishbi-Erra recaptured Ur as well as the cities of Uruk and Lagash, which Larsa was subject to.
 Subsequent rulers of Isin appointed governors to rule over Larsa; one such governor was an Amorite named Gungunum.
 He eventually broke with Isin and established an independent dynasty in Larsa.
 To legitimize his rule and deliver a blow to Isin, Gungunum captured the city of Ur.
+In his year names he recorded the defeat of the distant Anshan in Elam as well as city-states closer to Larsa such as Malgium.
 As the region of Larsa was the main center of trade via the Persian Gulf, Isin lost an enormously profitable trade route, as well as a city with much cultic significance.

 Gungunum's two successors, Abisare (c.
-1841–1830 BC) and Sumuel (c.
-1830–1801 BC), both took steps to cut Isin completely off from access to canals.
+1905–1894 BC) and Sumuel (c.
+1894–1865 BC), both took steps to cut Isin completely off from access to canals.
 Isin quickly lost political and economic influence.

 Larsa grew powerful, but never accumulated a large territory.
 At its peak under king Rim-Sin I (c.
-1758–1699 BC), Larsa controlled only about 10–15 other city-states — nowhere near the territory controlled by other dynasties in Mesopotamian history.
+1822–1763 BC), Larsa controlled about 10–15 other city-states.
+In the latter half of this period the city of Mashkan-shapir acted as a second capital of the city-state.
 Nevertheless, huge building projects and agricultural undertakings can be detected archaeologically.
 After the defeat of Rim-Sin I by Hammurabi of Babylon, Larsa became a minor site, though it has been suggested that it was the home of the First Sealand Dynasty of Babylon.
-Larsa was known to be active during the Neo-Babylonian period based on building bricks as well as a number of cuneiform texts from the Larsa temple of Samash which were found in Uruk.